Markets

 With inflation stabilizing in both economies, the market lacks a decisive catalyst to drive a breakout.
 Under these balanced policy dynamics and neutral global risk sentiment, the USD to SGD forecast points to a sideways range of 1.34–1.36 — a view that aligns closely with the baseline USD SGD prediction.

-This scenario reflects the pair’s characteristic low volatility and data-sensitive behavior, while maintaining a stable Singapore dollar outlook in the near term.
+This scenario reflects the pair’s characteristic low volatility and data-sensitive behavior, while maintaining a stable near-term Singapore dollar outlook.

-Companies with USD or SGD cash flows should prioritise locking in exchange rates through forward contracts, especially when USD/SGD is trading near its equilibrium zone around 1.30.
+Companies with USD or SGD cash flows should prioritise locking in exchange rates through forward contracts, especially when USD/SGD trades near its equilibrium level of around 1.30.

 Hedging plans should closely follow the two MAS policy meetings (April and October) and the FOMC schedule, as these events often trigger strong movements driven by S$NEER adjustments and US–Singapore inflation data.
 Quarterly hedging remains a safe and flexible approach.